teaching-lab/stack-cs-activities/activities/rubric-introductory-programming-skills/README.md

 ## Tips and tricks

 * The rubric mentions Python but can be easily adapted to another language.
-* You can use it at the very end of the first class session in the semester
+* You can use it at the very end of the first class session in the semester.
+Then, you can follow on this in the middle or at the end of the semester.
+* Beware that the students can lose the paper with the rubric before the end of the semester.

 ## Related material